BiQ-Bluesoft/xperience-community-elastic-search/docs/Elasticsearch-XbK-integration EN.md

 Search is becoming a key element of nearly every web application today.
 Xperience by Kentico offers several ways to effectively perform full-text search and filter content managed in the CMS.

-Aside from paid cloud-based tools like Azure AI Search, Algolia, or Recombee, the only free on-premise option until now has been Lucene-based search integration.
+Aside from paid cloud-based tools like Azure AI Search, Algolia, the only free on-premise option until now has been Lucene-based search integration.
 This limitation motivated us to implement Elasticsearch as an alternative tool that supports on-premise hosting.
-Elasticsearch is completely free under the Elastic License 2.0.
+Elasticsearch is completely free under the Elastic License 2.0 and [open-source AGPL](https://www.elastic.co/blog/elasticsearch-is-open-source-again).

 Elasticsearch is a distributed system built on Apache Lucene.
 It excels in scalability, flexibility, and a broad range of capabilities for processing large volumes of data and complex search queries.

 [comment]: <> "In addition to the free option, it is also available as a fully managed cloud service, making it a universal solution for both smaller projects and large enterprise applications."

-# Elasticsearch for XbK
+# Elasticsearch for XbyK

 Integrating an on-premise Elasticsearch instance can be done in a few straightforward steps.
-In this article, we’ll walk through the necessary steps to set up Elasticsearch, configure indexing and data mapping from Kentico Xperience, and implement the search functionality.
+In this article, we’ll walk through the necessary steps to set up Elasticsearch, configure indexing and data mapping from XbyK, and implement the search functionality.

 ## 1. Installing Packages

 First, add the NuGet package by running the following command in your terminal:

 ```
-dotnet add package Kentico.Xperience.ElasticSearch
+dotnet add package XperienceCommunity.ElasticSearch
 ```

 ## 2. Elasticsearch Configuration